 What would you like to accomplish while you are in Spain?

 “In Chicago, I worked way too much.
-I worked 60-70 hours at the corporation plus 20 hours being a nanny at night and on weekends.
-I did not have time left during the week for a social life.
-I did not take the time to enjoy life.
+I worked 60-70 hours at the corporation plus 20 hours as a nanny at night and on weekends.
+I did not have time left during the week for a social life and did not take the time to enjoy life.
 In Spain, I want to accomplish taking the time to enjoy life.
 I want to take the time to be “Spanish” by going to dinner and socializing with friends.
 I want to have free time.
 It is time to learn how to let it go.
 It’s time to let go of the long hours and live a balanced life.”

 What are your perceptions of Madrid so far?

 In Spain, the social barriers are different from those in Italy.
 I can be myself and people accept me into their social circles right away.
 Also, people do not speak as much English in Spain as they do in Rome.
-Here in Spain you can practice the language.
-They appreciate you trying to use Spanish.
+Here in Spain, you can practice the language.
+They appreciate you trying to use Spanish.”